dodycode/react-js-spotify-clone/README.md

 ```

 ## NOTES
-Currently, you need Premium Spotify Account to use Web Media API Playback Feature for playing a song or albums.
+Currently, you need Premium Spotify Account to be able using Spotify Playback SDK Feature for playing a song or albums.